-Remember what I said in the Haven walkthrough: the strength of this faction lies in conserving troops, sustaining low losses by having high defences, using healing or resurrection abilities and the like.
+Remember what I said in the Haven walkthrough: the strength of this faction lies in conserving troops, sustaining low losses by having high defense, using healing or resurrection abilities and the like.
 You can win quite easily if you use those skills correctly.

 You start out on level 10, with a slightly built town and some creatures.
 The mission is to talk to your advisors (as if they haven't spent enough time sitting around that table already); you can start with Anastasya, since she is right next to you.
 Once you do, a portal is opened north of town.
 Kente (who can apparently mend bridges simply by having a conversation) is just to the west, so chat with him too.
 Then clear the area an claim the mines north of your town to get a steady income of wood, ore and gold.

 The portal leads to a small area in the Underground, feel free to visit it any time.
 You get a quest: finding the pieces of an old sword.
 Another piece lies to the west of your town.